Purpose

 Benefits

-- Latency-critical, multi-step workflows can run as one tight loop next to the block producer
+- Latency-critical, multi-step workflows can run as one tight loop next to the block producer.

 - Lower end-to-end latency for real workflows, not just for individual transactions.